Viktor-Sok/Bioiformatics/feed_forward_neural_network_in_PyTorch/Readme.md

 ## Objectives
 Predicting pXC50 value which is associated with the SLC6A4 gene.
+## Descriptors (features of the machine learning model) used
+Morrgan fingerprints generated from SMILES by RDKit tool
 ## Tools used
 RDKit, Scikit-Learn, TensorFlow, Keras
 ## Model description